benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 Really, the line feed should be there, but I didn't want to get hassled in code review, so I ran `truncate -s -1 file_name`, removing the last byte from the file.

-This prompted me to look into how character encoding *kinda* works.
+This prompted me to look into how character encoding works.

 I watched a video here: [YouTube](https://www.youtube.com/watch?v=MijmeoH9LT4&t=73s)